detky/PowerArray/README.md

 By loading the library, all arrays become many extra functions that are designed to simplify and reduce the code you have to write to interact with arrays in javascript.

 ###What does this script changes on the Array prototype?
 Nothing, it just add new functions and properties, and only if they not already exists.
-If some other library

-<h2>The basics, short introduction</h2>
+<h2>The basics in examples</h2>
 The following examples assumes that the variable "people" is an array of objects.
 Each object represents a person and each object have some fields (id, name, lastname, age, address, etc.), and a method called getChilds(), that returns another array of people.
 <h2>The Where function</h2>Where({conditions
 <ul>